mistval/yozakura/docs/docs/memory-system.md

 A short label (usually 1-3 words) for what the "to" character means to the "from" character: "best friend", "rival", "distant acquaintance".
 It's regenerated after each interaction and you can watch relationships evolve through it.

+### Global memory

+Each character also carries a single block of personal memories, beliefs, and goals that follows them into every conversation, regardless of who they're talking to.
+It's rewritten by the LLM after each conversation, using the same rolling-compression approach as pairwise memory, but includes their recent conversations with _all_ characters.

 ### Familiarity

-A numeric score for how well the "from" character knows the "to" character.
+A numeric score for how well two characters know each other character.
 Unlike the other fields, this one isn't LLM-generated: it goes up by a fixed amount per interaction and decays a little each turn the characters don't interact.
 Familiarity influences how likely characters are to speak to each other.
 Notably, familiarity has nothing to do with whether two characters like each other.
 They may hate each other.
 Regardless, as they interact more, their chance to interact even more goes higher, but with diminishing returns.

-### Global memory

-Each character also carries a single block of personal memories, beliefs, and goals that follows them into every conversation, regardless of who they're talking to.
-It's rewritten by the LLM after each conversation, using the same rolling-compression approach as pairwise memory, but includes their recent conversations with _all_ characters.

 ### Offscreen learned information